 A friend made a wish on her blog about recovery as a rising star on training heaven (Visit Jessica Claren, where you also can read a bunch of other smart peoples words on recovery).
 I agree on this one.
 A lot.
-Both for my self and what I think I see around me and I felt like I wanna be a part of fulfilling that wish.
-I've been given this a though or two in the past years.
+Both for myself and what I believe I see around me.
+I felt like I wanna be a part of fulfilling that wish.
+I've been given this a thought or two in the past years.
 I went through the dark side of over training or what might be a more proper way to put it: under resting.
 Actually I trained a lot, but not as much as I do now, and I didn't train hard, simply because I didn't have the energy to.
 But I didn't rest and I never recovered.

 I wanna share my commandment of rest and recover.
 This is my way of getting the highest pay back of the hours I invest.
 It might not work for you exact the same way, but I wish to inspire you to look into your own recovery, give it a little more gravity in your life and and make it a part of your training.
 And if you feel like you don't have a clue what your doing or feeling doubtful about the gain just feel free to adopt my commandments straight off.
 And down the road you'll find out what's your game.